Knowledge91/cv/cv.md

 ### About me

 I am Software Engineer by passion.
-During my 5+ years of experience as a professional web developer I led the technological infrastructure of three Startups using React as their front end.
-During my recent year at Google I architectured propals and was a key player in the communication between the engineering and thedesign team.
+During my 5+ years of experience as a professional developer I led the technological infrastructure of three Startups.
+I spend my free time in a personal lab prototyping with a 3D printer, a CNC Milling machine and lots of electronic parts.

 ### Professional Experience